discrete-notes/discrete-notes.github.io/_posts/2020-04-01-notes-pre-COVID19.md

 Now, assume that all players collaborate, and get some pay-off $P$.
 How should we distribute $P$, using $f$?
 The idea is the following.
-First chose an arbitrary order on the players, for simplcity, let say the natural order $1, 2, ...,N$.
+First chose an arbitrary order on the players, for simplicity, let say the natural order $1, 2, ...,N$.
 Then player $1$, gets $f(${$1$}$)$, player $2$ gets $f(${$1,2$}$) - f(${$1$}$)$ etc.
 That seems pretty reasonable: every player gets the marginal value it adds